-The two tier mountain also means that if the top gets too strong to launch we have some very favourable launch options lower down the mountain.
+The two tier mountain also means that if the top gets too strong to launch we have some very favorable launch options lower down the mountain.

 Reliable: Conditions at this time of year are hugely reliable.
 You are guaranteed sunshine!
 (Statistically the Ager valley suffers less than 1 day of precipitation during the months of both August and September!)
 On previous trips we have almost always achieved at least 6 days flying out of 7!
-2011 was probably our worst year to date with wind being the tricky factor but with the use of some local knowledge we generally got around that, so achieving 6 or 7 on all but one week, where we lost 2 days to the weather.
+2014 was probably our worst year to date with wind and rain being the tricky factors but with the use of some local knowledge we generally got around that, so achieving 5 or 6 on all but one week, where we lost 2 days to the weather.
 Of course, those days are not a total loss with plenty of other options available, which often include plenty of theory from your guides on various aspects of wing control/XC flying etc

 Thermic: The first thermals of the day start to trickle up the mountain at about 10:30am.
 Shortly thereafter it is possible to stay up and fly the spectacular scenery all day long.
 Later in the day thermals can get quite strong (up to 4m/s) but are usually not “head-banging”.
 Later still, the air starts to calm and the ridges become soarable.
 Then in the evening, the famous restitution bubbles up from the valley floor rendering the Ager skies flyable well through to sunset and beyond.
 Typically, at this time of day the whole valley goes “magic” with smooth gentle lift to be found all over the place: restitution - a special experience for any pilot.